IgniteUI/igniteui-docfx/en/components/menus/toolbar.md

 New and existing tools can be repositioned and marked hidden using the `OverlayId`, `BeforeId` and `AfterId` properties on the [`IgxToolActionComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html) object.
 ToolActions also expose a [`visibility`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html#visibility) property.

-The following example demonstrates hiding both the built-in `ZoomReset` and `Analyze Menu` menu tool actions.
+The following example demonstrates hiding both the built-in `ZoomReset` and `AnalyzeMenu` menu tool actions.
 A new instance of the `ZoomReset` tool action is added and placed within the `ZoomMenu` by using the the [`afterId`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html#afterid) property and assigning that to [`zoomOut`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxseriesviewercomponent.html#zoomout).
 This will ensure the new Reset tool is displayed at the bottom of the `ZoomMenu`.

 <code-view style="height: 600px" alt="Angular Toolbar Example"
            data-demos-base-url="{environment:dvDemosBaseUrl}"